Hassan-Abdellatief/-Simple-BH1750-PiPico-Driver/README.md

 4. **Data Retrieval**: After a 180 ms delay (required by high-resolution mode), two bytes are requested from the sensor.
 These are converted into a lux reading using the BH1750’s conversion factor (`/ 1.2`).

 ### Features
-- Straightforward, single-file sketch in C++ that’s easy to integrate.
+- Straightforward, single-file sketch in C++ that’s easy to integrate as a .ino file for arduino IDE.
 - Basic error checking (it verifies that two bytes are read).
 - Demonstrates how to communicate with an I2C device on the Pi Pico using the Arduino Mbed environment.